COVID-19 Update: Read messageHide message »

 Energy Bill Reduction

-Lower your monthly energy bills with free products, appliances, and services for limited-income Vermonters.
+Lower your monthly energy bills with efficiency products, appliances and services designed specifically for limited-income Vermonters.

-- Free products and appliances, based on income and energy usage
+- Low-to-no-cost products and appliances, based on income and energy usage

 - Low- and no-cost energy-saving tips

-The proportion of your household income that goes toward electric bills each month may make you eligible to receive free products and appliances to help lower your bills.
-These may include refrigerators, wood and pellet stoves, freezers, and clothes washers, dehumidifiers, heat pumps, and heat pump water heaters.
+The proportion of your household income that goes toward electric bills each month may make you eligible to receive free and reduced-cost products and services to help lower your bills.
 Contact us to confirm your eligibility.
+Service may include:

 Energy Tips for Renters